 1. One of the best things about being a freelancer is choosing your own hoursYou’ll find that working afternoons and evenings suits start-up owners who tend to work round the clock, or those with clients in other time zones.
 But just because you don’t work a typical nine to five office day, that doesn’t mean you have to be on call when you clock off.
 Make sure your clients know what your ‘office’ hours are, and when you’ll be able to deal with requests.
 Ground rules are important – and the nice thing about being paid by the hour is that you never become a slave to a company or a CEO!

 2. There are times in every freelancer’s life when work is scarce but, equally, there’s also a saturation point when taking on too much means you can’t do as good a job as you’d likePrioritise the time-sensitive tasks but don’t be afraid to push back if you find clients are setting unreasonable deadlines.
 And learn to recognise when you reach tipping point – it’s usually when you find yourself taking your laptop to bed.

 3. Get your systems in orderIf you’re juggling multiple clients, it goes without saying that organisation is king.
 Use cloud-based filing systems like Dropbox to store documents and a colour-coded calendar to plan your week and help you differentiate between clients at a glance.

 4. Chances are you’ll have multiple email accounts – one for each clientInstall a secure email system like Mozilla Thunderbird so can access all your accounts from one place.
 Get a smartphone so you can pick up important urgent requests on the go.

-There are plenty of co-working spaces, and shared offices that let you hot-desk by the hour or day.
+5. Miss the buzz of working in an office?There are plenty of co-working spaces, and shared offices that let you hot-desk by the hour or day.
 You can also join some of the many online freelance networks and forums where you can pick up and share tips and tricks of the trade.
 Barnaby Lashbrooke is founder of the virtual workforce platform Time Etc. image source

 Share this story